youngancient/OP-review/README.md

 ## <h2 id="conclusion">4.0 CONCLUSION </h2>

-My Conclusion hereThis codebase shows strong techniques for managing low-level memory operations and key handling, with a clear focus on optimizing performance through assembly and precise memory control.
+My Conclusion here this codebase shows strong techniques for managing low-level memory operations and key handling, with a clear focus on optimizing performance through assembly and precise memory control.
 However, its complexity may make maintenance and security more challenging.
 By following the recommendations; improving readability, modularizing reusable code, and refining error handling-the contract can become more secure, readable, and maintainable.
 Adding detailed documentation will also streamline future reviews and help onboard new developers or auditors, making the contract more accessible and robust for the long term.